2PM's Taecyeon on playing the villain in 'Vincenzo': "It's fun but also hard"

 2PM singer-actor Taecyeon has opened up about his experience portraying the antagonist on Vincenzo.

-The star spoke to W Korea about his recent role in the popular Netflix/tvN series Vincenzo, which premiered earlier this year, as its main antagonist, Jang Han-seok, who went by the name Jang Jun-woo for majority of the series.
-He also discussed his upcoming role in historical-comedy series Inspector Joy, which will premiere next month.
+The star spoke to W Korea about his role in Vincenzo, which premiered earlier this year, where he played its main antagonist, Jang Han-seok.
+In the series, his character initially went by the name Jang Jun-woo before revealing his true identity.

-“You’re acting as a new character each time and your expressions thus change every time so it’s always different,” he explained, according to translations by Soompi.
+“You’re acting as a new character each time and your expressions thus change every time so it’s always different,” Taecyeon explained, as translated by Soompi.
 “If I am to think about how deeply I must express myself, whether it’s better to act lightheartedly, the intentions of the producers and writers, whether I can fulfil viewers’ expectations, and more, it’s fun but also hard.”

 “Jang Jun-woo is someone who must proceed the way he’s mapped it out and I think we’re pretty similar in that aspect.
 As well as his cold side,” he explained.

-The 2PM member also spoke about his experience on the set of Inspector Joy, sharing that he enjoyed himself while filming alongside co-star Kim Hye-yoon.
+The 2Pm member also discussed his upcoming role in historical-comedy series Inspector Joy, sharing that he enjoyed himself while filming alongside co-star Kim Hye-yoon.
 “I don’t know what the response will be like after it’s released, but we’re filming so enjoyably.
 I especially like that the filming atmosphere is fun,” he revealed.